 Avelumab (By injection)

-Treats bladder cancer and Merkel cell cancer.
+Treats cancer, including bladder, kidney, and Merkel cell (skin) cancer.

 BavencioThere may be other brand names for this medicine.